michael-nix/Electrodynamics-Research/README.md

 # Electrodynamics Research
 The default location for my personal research that's more or less ready for outside consumption.
-Right now this consists of four main topics, each updated more or less manually as sections are completed.
+Right now this consists of four main topics, each updated manually as sections are completed.
 I've chosen to put this on GitHub as while it's a terrible place to demonstrate the math behind all of this stuff, it's a great place to share code; and, some of what I've done in the code is relevant beyond my personal interests.
 Where possible or where I was interested enough to type it up, I've included with each topic a longer form paper describing the math / physics / theory of what's been put in code.
 Hopefully some of it makes sense!

 The topics so far include: